lakejs/lake-docs/reference/nodes.md

 ### on()

-Sets up an event listener for each element in the Nodes object.
+Sets up an event listener for each element.

 * Parameters: